Modelling the galaxy-halo connection with semi-recurrent neural networks: Important Features

-Instead of relying on correlations or decision trees, we evaluate the properties of the \ac{shmr}, the \ac{mhzr}, and metallicity history independently of star formation history, after randomising one of these features, by replacing the training and testing data with Gaussian random noise, and training the network with this data.
-We do this such that any directly related properties (e.g. $\delta_1$ and $\delta_3$) are also randomised, temporal or otherwise.
+We evaluate the properties of the \ac{shmr}, the \ac{mhzr}, and metallicity history independently of star formation history, after randomising one of these features by replacing the training and testing data with Gaussian random noise, and training the network with this data.

+There are two important aspects to this strategy.
+First of all, we choose these aforementioned relations in order to measure the effect on the scatter of a baryonic quantity at a fixed halo mass, thereby interpreting the effect that the shuffled quantities have on star formation and metallicity history, independently of halo mass.
+Second, we scramble data such that any directly related properties (e.g. $\delta_1$ and $\delta_3$) are also randomised, temporal or otherwise.
 Thus, each randomisation is a test of a single group of inter-related features, which we term ``shuffle groups''.

 The shuffle groups to which each variable belongs are listed in \cref{tab:networks}.
 In summary, group 1 pertains to halo growth and contains accretion rate and final mass.
 Group 1a is unique to the satellite network as it contains the properties related to the satellite subhalo, while group 1 refers to its host.
 Group 2 contains environmental features such as overdensity and cosmic web distances, group 3 relates to dynamical properties such as circular velocity, and group 4 relates to interactive variables such as the skew.